Associate Professor, New Social Research, University of Tampere

 Ali Qadir's research centers on global & transnational sociology, as well as sociology of religion (especially Islam).
 He has recently been studying global social change through epistemic governance in modern world society, and the role of morality in politics.
 He has also been working on transnational religion, including radicalization and hereticization amongst modern Muslims, and the social relevance of religious images.
 Additionally, he has also written on social justice and development movements.
 He teaches and supervises students in the Master's Degree on Global & Transnational Sociology.
 Besides his scholarly research and teaching, Dr. Qadir has over a dozen years of experience in social, political, and environmental development in international civil society.
 He has also published two-dozen works for general and professional communities, including briefs for policymakers.
 Dr. Qadir is an active member of the European Sociological Association’s Research Network on Global & Transnational Sociology as well as various associations for sociology and for sociology of religion.
 He is also Honorary Fellow of the Center for the Study of Gender & Culture, Pakistan, as well as member of the Editorial Boards of the European Journal of Cultural & Political Sociology, and the European Journal of Cultural Studies.

 Ali Qadir received his doctorate in social anthropology from the University of Tampere in 2011.
 His dissertation, entitled Tangential Modernity: Culture of Higher Education Reform in Pakistan has been published by the University of Tampere Press.
 He has published in, for instance, the European Journal for Cultural and Political Sociology, International Sociology, Sociology of Religion, Sociology of Islam, Approaching Religion, Media Culture & Society, Asian Journal of Communication, South Asian Studies Journal, and Pakistan Journal of History and Culture, in addition to a number of book chapters.
 His co-edited volume "National Policymaking: Domestication of Global Trends" was published by Routledge in 2014.
-He is presently guest editing a special issue on Neoinstitutionalism and World Society Theory for the European Journal of Cultural & Political Sociology.
+He is presently co-authoring a book on Epistemic Governance.
 Some of his recent publications include:

 Dr Ali Qadir works in the Tampere research group for Cultural and Political Sociology (see more).
 He is also Docent of Ethnic Relations at the Swedish School of Social Sciences, University of Helsinki.